 Schefflera arboricola

-Schefflera arboricola, a.k.a.
-Heptapleurum, is a stunning shrub with a compact and bushy habit.
-This decorative, subtropical beauty has glossy, oblong leaves.
-The shiny green, leathery leaves are arranged on their slender stalks like an umbrella, or like fingers on a hand.
-This dwarf-type Schefflera arboricola looks like a small version of the more tree-like S. actinophylla, with smaller thicker leaves.
-Schefflera arboricola is native to subtropical forest areas of Taiwan, where it’s creeping and vining.
-It can grow epiphytically on trees, without extracting nutrients from them.
-As a houseplant Schefflera is super versatile and it adapts well to various conditions.
-Schefflera is easy to prune to keep it tall and slender or short and compact.
-In addition, Schefflera is a great air-purifier.
-Schefflera arboricola is commonly known as Dwarf Umbrella tree or Hawaiian Elf.
-Other internationally used common names for Schefflera arboricola are: Dwarf Schefflera, Parasol plant.
-Evanthia has Schefflera arboricola starting material available all year round, as seed and young plants from seed.
+Schefflera arboricola, also known as Heptapleurum, is a beautiful shrub with a compact and bushy growth habit.
+This dwarf-type Schefflera arboricola resembles a smaller version of the more tree-like S. actinophylla, with smaller, thicker leaves.
+The leathery leaves sit on their slender stems like an umbrella, or like fingers on a hand.
+Schefflera arboricola is native to the subtropical forest regions of Taiwan, where it grows creeping and climbing.
+It can grow epiphytically on trees without extracting nutrients from them.
+As a houseplant, Schefflera is incredibly versatile and adapts quickly to various climatic conditions.
+Schefflera can be easily pruned to keep it tall and slender or short and compact.
+Furthermore, Schefflera is a great air purifier.
+Schefflera arboricola is also known as the Dwarf Umbrella Tree.
+Other internationally used names for Schefflera arboricola include: Dwarf Umbrella tree; Hawaiian Elf; Dwarf Schefflera; Parasol plant.
+Evanthia has Schefflera arboricola starting material available year-round, as seeds and young plants from seed.
 Ask our team for the Schefflera cultivation manual for commercial production.
-Check out all Scheffleras in the Evanthia range.
+View all Scheffleras in the Evanthia assortment.

 Properties